-- Evaluation or follow-up of patients with known or suspected temporal - mandibular dysfunction and other occlusive disorders.

-- Evaluation or follow-up of patients with known or suspected oral-facial pain and myofascial conditions of the head and neck.

-- Evaluation or follow-up of Inflammatory and infectious conditions related to the teeth, gingiva, and mouth.

-- Evaluation or follow-up of caries and decay.

-- Assessment of those systemic or organ specific disorders, or otherwise unclassified indications that have generally accepted skin surface thermal signatures including:

-- cerebral vascular disease in the distribution of the ophthalmic artery

-- thyroid disease

-- hepatic overload or portal congestion

-- peripheral arterial disease

-- deep and superficial venous disorders

-- inflammatory and obstructive lymphatic disorders

-- pressure ulcers

-- perforator and vascularization assessment

-- varicocele
+- Evaluation or follow-up of patients with known or suspected temporal mandibular joint (TMJ) disease and/ or dysfunction and other occlusive disorders. - Evaluation or follow-up of patients with known or suspected oral-facial pain and myofascial conditions of the head and neck. - Evaluation or follow-up of Inflammatory and infectious conditions related to the teeth, gingiva, and mouth. - Evaluation or follow-up of caries and decay. - Assessment of those systemic or organ specific disorders, or otherwise unclassified indications, that have generally accepted skin surface thermal findings or signatures include: - cerebral vascular disease in the distribution of the ophthalmic artery - thyroid disease - hepatic overload or portal congestion - abdominal skin temperature and necrotizing enterocolitis - peripheral arterial disease - deep and superficial venous disorders - hemangioma regression documentation

-- dermatologic and immunologic conditions, including superficial skin vascular responses to environmental impacts such as mold or other allergens

-- psychological manifestations that may impact skin surface temperature

-- community health fever screening

-- Pre-procedure assessment for planning of interventional therapeutics.

-- Follow-up to determine technical adequacy of medical or surgical interventions, such as corrective dental measures, anesthetic injection, vascularization, environmental and liver detoxification, restoration of NEI imbalance, and emotional restructuring.

-- Follow-up to detect improvement, progression or spread of disease, which may reflect change in condition.

-- Mapping of the extent of vasomotor instability to guide generator identification.
+- inflammatory and obstructive lymphatic disorders - pressure ulcers - perforator and vascularization assessment - reperfusion of post-surgical defects - monitoring of ductus arteriosus closure in newborns - alterations in central and peripheral temperature differential as an indicator for abnormal clinical states - varicocele - dermatologic and immunologic conditions, including superficial skin vascular responses to environmental impacts such as mold or other allergens - psychological manifestations that may impact skin surface temperature - community health fever screening - forensic evaluations - Pre-procedure assessment for planning of interventional therapeutics. - Follow-up to determine technical result of medical or surgical interventions, such as corrective dental measures, anesthetic injection, vascularization, environmental and liver detoxification, restoration of neuroendocrine-immune imbalance, and emotional restructuring. - Follow-up to detect improvement, progression or spread of disease, which may reflect change in condition. - Mapping of the extent of vasomotor instability to guide generator identification.

-- Mapping of the location of vasomotor instability for impairment rating purposes.

-- Confirmation of diagnostic inclusion criteria for clinical diagnostic purposes.

-- Confirmation of diagnostic inclusion criteria for research purposes.
+- Mapping of the location of vasomotor instability for impairment rating purposes. - Confirmation of diagnostic inclusion criteria for clinical diagnostic purposes. - Confirmation of diagnostic inclusion criteria for research purposes.